buglabs/openxc-buglabs/Base Template/README.md

 [!screen2](./doc_images/2.png)

-Input the thing-name corresponding to your Driver A's openXC device in the dialog, then click SAVE.
+Input the thing-name corresponding to your Driver A's OpenXC device in the dialog, then click SAVE.

 [!screen3](./doc_images/3.png)